elenaserezhkina/topoftheweek/README.md

 ## Objects
 #### store various keyed collections
-almost everything can be an object, regular expressions, arrays, functions, objects are also objects.
+almost everything can be an object, regular expressions, arrays, functions, objects are also objects :)
 -

 Objects have properties (it can be a string, number, boolen etc ) and methods (actions that can be used on objects).

 ### syntax
-       let/const **objectname** = {
+       let/const objectname = {
               key : property ,
         };